Cleaner matches. Faster results. More shooters.

 Walk-up registration

 New shooter shows up on match day?
-Manager taps the walk-up button, fills alias + SASS# + category.
+The director taps the walk-up button, fills alias + SASS# + category.
 Auto-approved in one step.

 Profile Card QR check-in